mickymacode/java-jenkinsfile-sshagent/README.md

+<h3>Porject Notes:</h3>

 Docker is installed on the host machine

-1. Run a Docker container with the latest Jenkins image(Jenkins Container) & Mount the Docker into the container docker run -p 8080:8080 -p 5000:5000 -d \
+1. Run a Docker container with the latest Jenkins image(Jenkins Container) & Mount the Docker into the container

+   docker run -p 8080:8080 -p 5000:5000 -d \
    -v jenkins_home:/var/jenkins_home \
    -v /var/run/docker.sock:/var/run/docker.sock \
    -v $(which docker):/usr/bin/docker \
    jenkins/jenkins:lts

-2. Use ROOT user login container docker exec -u 0 -it <ContainerId> bash chmod 666 /var/run/docker.sock (rw premission for all users, so 'jenkins' user has permission to access docker.sock)
+2. Use ROOT user login container

+   docker exec -u 0 -it <ContainerId> bash

+   chmod 666 /var/run/docker.sock

+(rw premission for all users, so 'jenkins' user has permission to access docker.sock)

 3. To access jenkins page: localhost:8080

+4. Build pipeline for project, connect Github with jenkis using Credentials

+5. In Jenkins Manage Jenkis -> System, Setup the Global Pipeline Libraries for the use of @Library()

+Name: jenkins-shared-libraries

+Default version: master

+Choose: Modern SCM

+Source Code Management: Git

+Project Repository & Credentials